The endemic Stresemann's Bushcrow by David Beadle.

 Gelada Baboons by Lars Petersson.

-Blue-winged Goose, Wattled Ibis, Harwood's Francolin, Rouget's Rail, Spot-breasted Plover, White-collared Pigeon, Yellow-fronted Parrot, Black-winged Lovebird, Prince Ruspoli's Turaco, Banded Barbet, Abyssinian Woodpecker, Stresemann's Bushcrow, Thick-billed Raven, Dark-headed Oriole, White-billed Starling, Abyssinian Slaty Flycatcher, Ruppell's Chat, White-winged Cliff Chat, White-tailed Swallow, Brown (Black) Sawwing, Abyssinian Catbird, White-backed Black Tit, Archer's (Liben/Sidamo) and Erlanger's Larks, Lineated (Red-billed) Pytilia, Abyssinian Longclaw, Abyssinian Siskin, and Ankober, Salvadori's and Yellow-throated Serins.
+Blue-winged Goose, Wattled Ibis, Harwood's and Moorland Francolins, Rouget's Rail, Spot-breasted Plover, White-collared Pigeon, Yellow-fronted Parrot, Black-winged Lovebird, Prince Ruspoli's Turaco, Brown-faced (Bare-faced) Go-away-bird, Banded Barbet, Abyssinian Woodpecker, Stresemann's Bushcrow, Thick-billed Raven, Dark-headed Oriole, White-billed Starling, Abyssinian Slaty Flycatcher, Ruppell's Chat, White-winged Cliff Chat, Sombre Rock Chat, White-tailed Swallow, Brown (Black) Sawwing, Abyssinian Catbird, White-backed Black Tit, Archer's (Liben/Sidamo) and Erlanger's Larks, Kaffa (Ethiopian/Heuglin's) White-eye, Lineated (Red-billed) Pytilia, Abyssinian Longclaw, Abyssinian (Ethiopian) Siskin, and Ankober, Salvadori's and Yellow-throated Serins.
+(Nechisar Nightjar is known only from a single wing found on a decomposing body of a bird on the Nechisar Plains in 1990)

 Other Specialities (about 100 restricted-range/difficult-to-see-elsewhere species)

-Vulturine Guineafowl, Chestnut-naped and Erckel's Francolins, African Swallow-tailed Kite, Arabian Bustard, African White-winged Dove, White-cheeked Turaco, Abyssinian (Long-eared) Owl, Black-billed Woodhoopoe, Hemprich’s Hornbill, Yellow-breasted Barbet, Gillett's, Masked and Somali Short-toed Larks, Abyssinian and Red-breasted Wheatears, Sombre Rock Chat, Little Rock Thrush, Abyssinian Ground and Bare-eyed Thrushes, White-headed and White-rumped Babblers, Somali Crombec, Grey-headed Batis, Abyssinian and Montane White-eyes, Somali and Taita Fiscals, Red-naped Bushshrike, Ethiopian Boubou, Bristle-crowned, Golden-breasted, Sharpe's, Shelley’s and White-crowned Starlings, Nile Valley and Shining Sunbirds, Swainson's Sparrow, Juba Weaver, Abyssinian Waxbill, Northern Grosbeak Canary, Brown-rumped Seedeater and Abyssinian Crimsonwing.
+Vulturine Guineafowl, Chestnut-naped and Erckel's Francolins, African Swallow-tailed Kite, Arabian Bustard, African White-winged Dove, White-cheeked Turaco, Abyssinian (Long-eared) Owl, Ethiopian (Cinnamon-chested) Bee-eater (range includes Eritrea and a small area of South Sudan), Black-billed Woodhoopoe, Hemprich’s Hornbill, Yellow-breasted Barbet, Gillett's, Masked and Somali Short-toed Larks, Abyssinian and Red-breasted Wheatears, Little Rock Thrush, Abyssinian Ground and Bare-eyed Thrushes, White-headed and White-rumped Babblers, Somali Crombec, Grey-headed Batis, Abyssinian and Montane White-eyes, Somali and Taita Fiscals, Red-naped Bushshrike, Ethiopian Boubou, Bristle-crowned, Golden-breasted, Sharpe's, Shelley’s and White-crowned Starlings, Nile Valley and Shining Sunbirds, Swainson's Sparrow, Juba Weaver, Abyssinian Waxbill, Northern Grosbeak Canary, Brown-rumped Seedeater and Abyssinian Crimsonwing.
 Also a chance of Black Crowned Crane, Wattled Crane, Somali (Cream-coloured) Courser and Somali Bee-eater.
 In the rarely visited western lowlands Egyptian Plover (and Red-throated Bee-eater) occur on the Baro River at Gambela.

 Gelada and Sacred (Hamadryas) Baboons, Ethiopian Wolf, Serval, Beisa Oryx, Gerenuk, Soemmering's Gazelle, Walia Ibex, Olive Baboon, Bale, Black-and-white Colobus and Grivet Monkeys, Common Warthog, Lesser and Greater Kudus, Mountain Nyala, Klipspringer, (Swayne's) Hartebeest and Giant Root Rat.
 Also a chance of Lion, Leopard, Caracal, African Wild Cat, Spotted and Striped Hyaenas, Grevy's Zebra, Aardwolf, Aardvark, Bat-eared Fox, Crested Porcupine, Grant's Gazelle and Impala, and an outside chance of (Somali) Wild Ass.